Oklahoma State Capitol, Oklahoma City

 A special exhibit on the grounds of the Oklahoma State Capitol, Allan Houser at the Capitol: A Legacy in Bronze is part of a statewide celebration of the 100th anniversary of the birth of renowned Oklahoma artist Allan Houser.
 Born June 30, 1914, Houser's impact on Native American art as a form of expression made him one of the 20th century's most influential artists.

-Through December 15, 2014, visitors to the Capitol can view five temporary, large-scale bronze sculptures created by Houser along with his permanent Capitol sculpture, As Long as the Waters Flow, and learn more about Houser's life and legacy.
+Through March 2015, visitors to the Capitol can view five temporary, large-scale bronze sculptures created by Houser along with his permanent Capitol sculpture, As Long as the Waters Flow, and learn more about Houser's life and legacy.
+A cell phone audio tour accompanying the exhibit is available.

 Sculptures included in the special exhibit on the Capitol grounds: